 - Completed VA Form 26-1880

-- Copy of discharge documents, active duty documents or reserve / national guard duty discharge
+- Copy of discharge documents, active duty documents or reserve / national Guard duty discharge

 - HUD – 1 Settlement Statement showing the home from the previous VA loan was paid off and tittle transferred